GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

     terraform apply
     ```

-    Two presubmit triggers are created by default and results are posted in the
+    Two presubmit triggers are created by default.
+Build/test status and results
-    Pull Request.
-Failing these presubmits will block Pull Request submission.
+    will be posted in the Pull Request.
+Failures of these presubmits should
+    be configured to block Pull Request submissions.

     1. `tf-validate`: Perform Terraform format and syntax check.
-    1. `tf-plan`: Generate speculative plans to show a set of possible changes
+    1. `tf-plan`: Generate speculative plans to show a set of potential changes
         if the pending config changes are deployed.

     If `CONTINUOUS_DEPLOYMENT_ENABLED` is set to `true` in your Terraform Engine
     config, `continuous_deployment_enabled` will be set to `true` in
     `terraform.tfvars` in this directory to create an additional Cloud Build
-    Trigger and grant the Cloud Build Service Account broder permissions to
+    Trigger and grant the Cloud Build Service Account broder permissions.
+So
+    after the Pull Request is approved and submitted, this postsubmit deployment
-    automaticaly apply the config changes to GCP after the Pull Request is
+    job can automatically apply the config changes to GCP.
-    approved and submitted.

     After the triggers are created, to temporarily disable or re-enable them,
     set the `trigger_enabled` in `terraform.tfvars` to `false` or `true` and